-At Abbeymead we believe that community links are essential in the growth, development and wellbeing of all our pupils.
+At Abbeymead we believe that community links are essential in the growth, development and well being of all our pupils.
 Links with our local community help us to build relationships with groups and individuals who will provide positive role models for our children whether this is within the world of work, or as part of spiritual and moral development or everyday experiences.
-In addition to local communities we also value the importance of developing strong links between regional, national and international communities, this through visits, assemblies, concerts and special events.
+In addition to local communities we also value the importance of developing strong links between regional, national and international communities, through visits, assemblies, concerts and special events.

 Family Welfare Officer

 Our Family Welfare Officer regularly arranges courses for parents, either running them herself or linking with local organisations including Community Family Care, The Redwelll Centre, Acorn House, and Info Buzz.

 We also use the Adult Education Local Authority Service to provide parents with courses such as First Aid, supporting the development of reading skills, Calm Kids and basic Maths skills.

 Previous courses include well-being sessions, parenting workshops, nurture workshop for families, and Christmas crafts.

 Our Family Welfare Officer also works very closely with local charities to support some of our parents including food and clothes hampers, school uniform and even providing families with washing machines.